j-maynard/j-maynard/README.md

 * 13" M1 MacBook Pro (M1, 16GB Ram, 256GB Hard Disk)
 * 16" M1 MacBook Pro (M1 Max, 32GB RAM, 512GB Hard Disk)

 "2 Laptops!?
 Why?!" - I hear you cry.
-Well it just happened for a start but actually I have found proper utility in having each of them.
+Well, it just happened for a start but I have found proper utility in having each of them.

 I use the 13" Pro for travelling, working away from home and often carrying around the house.
-I love the protability of this little machine.
-Its not a powerhouse but it does a good job when I am on the go.
-I also carry with me a [YubiKey 5c NFC FIP](https://www.yubico.com/gb/product/yubikey-5c-nfc-fips/), a USB-C Multiport Hub, Magic Mouse and a 60W MacBook Pro Charger, in a very small bag.
+I love the portability of this little machine.
+It's not a powerhouse but it does a good job when I am on the go.
+I also carry with me a [YubiKey 5c NFC FIP](https://www.yubico.com/gb/product/yubikey-5c-nfc-fips/), a USB-C Multiport Hub, a Magic Mouse and a 60W MacBook Pro Charger, in a very small bag.

 Now for my main machine...
-For that I use the 16" Pro with 512GB Hard Disk for my Desk as my main work machine hooked up to 3 32" 4K Monitors on a sit/stand desk.
-The rest of my desk setup is as follow:
+For that, I use the 16" Pro with 512GB Hard Disk for my Desk as my main work machine is hooked up to 3 32" 4K Monitors on a sit/stand desk.
+The rest of my desk setup is as follows:

 - [Keychrone Q1](https://www.keychron.uk/products/keychron-q1-qmk-custom-mechanical-keyboard-iso-layout-collection)
 - [Logitech MX Master 3S](https://www.logitech.com/en-gb/products/mice/mx-master-3s-mac-bluetooth-mouse.910-006572.html).